kronusme/dota2-api/README.md

 ### How to use it

 #### IMPORTANT!
-Before parsing and saving leagues matches to your DB, make sure that you saved leagues to the DB!
+Before parsing and saving leagues matches to your DB, make sure that you've saved leagues to the DB (using `leagues_mapper_web`!
 If you try to save some "public" matches, you should REMOVE `foreign key` for field `leagueid` in the table `matches`!

 #### Load some match-info